annotation/stam/extensions/stam-transpose/README.md

 square bracket in between), but that does not hinder our ability to map the text selection.

-The result of this transpose operation is a transposition with two annotations underneath, one pointing at *"know "* and "and"* in resource C, and the other pointing at *"know "* and *"and"* in resource A.
+The result of this transpose operation is a new transposition with two annotations underneath, one pointing at *"know "* and *"and"* in resource C, and the other pointing at *"know "* and *"and"* in resource A.

 Note that if we were to select the text selection *"and understand"* (blue and purple) in